SIERRA CITY TO DOWNIEVILLE

 Sierra City to Downieville.
 4,413' ascent / 5,692' descent

-(For 2018, a possible route change to eliminate the gravel road 93 to Baby Heads, and replace with all singletrack on the new Gold Valley Rim Trail singletrack!
+For 2018, we have eliminated the gravel road 93 to Baby Heads, and replaced with specatucalar all Sierra Crest singletrack on the new Gold Valley Rim Trail singletrack!
 Miles more of singletrack instead of gravel road.
 Stay tuned!
-These numbers will change, details coming.)
+These numbers will change, details coming.

 The Downieville Classic cross country race is one of the last remaining point-to-point bicycle races in the United States.
 The 29 mile course follows